HugoMVale/pbe/README.md

 ## Description

 `pbe` is a Python package to solve population balance equations (PBE) for one- and two-component aggregation processes using the (extended) fixed pivot method.
+For single component systems, the code implements the method of [Kumar & Ramkrishna (1996)](https://doi.org/10.1016/0009-2509(96)88489-2), and for bivariate aggregation the method of [Vale & McKenna (2005)](https://doi.org/10.1021/ie050179s).

-## Numerical method
+## Underlying PBE

 If the system is spatially homogeneous, a two-component aggregation process is described by the following PBE: